mprimi/notes/content/topics/monopoly-ouropoly/notes.md

 So what does a collaborative strategy look like in a game of Ouropoly?

-There are hundreds of different strategies that can be used to achieve a long term equilibrium.
+A long term equilibrium is achievable in many different ways.

+Some examples include:

- - Waive transit fees
+ - Waive transit fees, or make them proportional to the wealth of the player transiting
- - Create funds to use in case of hardship
+ - Create pools for to use in case of hardship, to get a player back on their feet
  - Land development agreements

 Player collaboration in a game of Ouropoly, may look very similar to an alliance or cartel in a game of Monopoly.